 There are others as well, between kit sponsorship by New Balance and partners that range from Carlsberg and Dunkin’ Donuts to Draft Kings and Nivea, pull together a bigger percentage of incoming money.

-The aforementioned £1.04 billion is largely comprised of a £367 million commercial revenue stream.
+The aforementioned £1.04 billion is largely comprised of a £367 million commercial revenue.
 This figure, as Forbes states in their footnotes for the valuation, includes sponsorship deals, merchandising, and other commercial revenue that the club brings in.

 Completing the billion-pound figure, Liverpool also earns its income from match-days - whose gate receipts alone are valued at £202 million – and the broadcasting of the club’s fixtures, bringing in a whopping £442 million in revenue.